BELLA-RadiationSimulations/GRAPPA/README.md

 Besides, other optional requirements will enable extra features:
 - Mutithreading support: G4 built with `-DGEANT4_BUILD_MULTITHREADED:BOOL=ON`
-- Visualization support: In order to produce visual outputs, you must install some of the G4 provided visualization drivers (_e.g._ OpenGL, RayTracer, etc...)
+- Visualization support: In order to produce visual outputs, you must install some of the G4 provided visualization drivers (_e.g._ OpenGL, RayTracer, QT5, etc...)
-- `HDF5` libraries to produce `.h5` binary files as outputs.
-If `HDF5` is not available, a `.csv` file will be produced (stronlgy discouraged).
-G4 must be built with `-DGEANT4_USE_HDF5:BOOL=ON` for `HDF5` support.
 - For nicer plots, `Freetype` libraries should be available.
 G4 must be built with `-DGEANT4_USE_FREETYPE:BOOL=ON` for `Freetype` support

 ### Build instructions